grupokindynos/polispay-releases/README.md

 PolisPay includes the following features.

-* PolisPay Shift: instant conversion between cryptos.
+* PolisPay Shift [Coming Soon]: instant conversion between cryptos.
 * Blockbook compatibility: add your own Blockbook Server to keep track of your wallet.
 * Full compatibility with **BIP39** (Mnemonic Phrases) and **BIP32** (HD Wallets).
 * On-Device Private Key storage, no data gets into our servers.
 This is a trustless platform, you are in total control of your assets.